 Probably the picture doesn’t look yummy because of bechamel sauce, but it is very tasty and easy dish that doesn’t lose its qualities, when you need to warm it up (=can be easily stored in a fridge for 5-7 days).
-Also you may garnish this dish with anything you like: potatoes, rice, buckwheat, pasta etc. As usually we won’t use too much of cookware.
+Also you may garnish this dish with anything you like: boiled, fried or mashed potato, rice, buckwheat, pasta etc. As usually we won’t use too much of cookware.
 Recipe is based on Thai, French and Russian cuisines.

 - 1 kg of pork